Overview of Cancer

 Lymphatic system.
 A network of lymphatic vessels in all areas of the body that drain and filter infectious agents.

+A cancer cell can travel through these systems.
+With time, the cancer cell can grow and form a new tumor that may not be near the primary site.
 When cancer spreads to another part of the body, it is called metastatic cancer.